ccoutant/dwarf-locations/013-generalize-address-spaces.md

 is a universal hardware design.
 Different GPU designs could have a completely separate connection to a particular pool of memory and have a completely different numbering system to reference it.
-On the other hand there is nothing in this design which precludes hardware from using swizzled pointers to implement address spaces.
+On the other hand, there is nothing in this design that precludes hardware from using swizzled pointers to implement address spaces.

-If address spaces were implemented by a consumer by swizzling pointers, then there would likely need to be reserved ranges of addresses defined in the ABI which could interfere with other addresses in the system memory.
+If address spaces were implemented by a consumer by swizzling pointers, then there would likely need to be reserved ranges of addresses defined in the ABI that could interfere with other addresses in the system memory.
 That would require the consumer to have special treatment for such values.
 Furthermore, purely swizzled pointers do not capture the semantic differences of address spaces